mesopelagique/TransmuteFormMacro/README.md

 ![Screencast](Screencast.gif)

-> ⚠️   there is no object properties sanity check: the object will keep all its properties even if not all are used with new type
+> ⚠️   there is no object properties sanity check: the object will keep all its properties even if not all are used with new type, use at you own risk!!!

 ## Other components